flucoma/flucoma-docs/doc/NoveltySlice.rst

 :control threshold:

-   The normalised threshold, between 0 an 1, on the novelty curve to consider it a segmentation point.
+   The normalised threshold, between 0 and 1, on the novelty curve to consider it a segmentation point.

 :control filterSize: